Ambassadors of Change Program

 Students who are not initially accepted will be placed on a waitlist.
 In the event that someone decides not to participate in the program, the selection committee will contact students on the waitlist.

 Participation in all program activities is expected.
-Students in the AOC program will not be able to join other programs, practices, or meetings during the AOC week (evenings included).
+Students in the Ambassadors of Change program will not be able to join other programs, practices, or meetings during the week (evenings included).

 Frequently Asked Questions (FAQ)

 Students are selected by their answers to the question on the application.
-There are 66 spots for participants, so answering the question thoughtfully and honestly is important.
+There are 60 spots for participants, so answering the questions thoughtfully and honestly is important.
 This is a highly competitive process.

-All applicants will be sent an email to their Butler email address at the end of June.
+All applicants will be sent an email to their Butler email address on July 30, 2021.

-Yes—The PuLSE Office is able to waive participant fees for five (5) students.
+Yes—The Office of Civic Engagement is able to waive participant fees for five (5) students.
 To be considered, applicants must qualify for a Pell Grant and/or an Indiana State Grant.
 Those interested will need to state this in the appropriate box on the online application.

 Checks should be made payable to "Butler University," but money should not be sent until confirmation of acceptance into the program has been received.